Conservative civil war erupts after writer blasts ‘Drag Queen Story Hour’

 Ahmari’s main, undeniable point is that French’s approach has failed to halt the advancement of the far left’s agenda and the degradation of America.
 Social conservatives should fight the culture wars “with the aim of defeating the enemy and enjoying the spoils in the form of a public square re-ordered to the common good and ultimately the Highest Good,” he writes.

-Ahmari admits in his nerve-striking article that “government intervention will not be the answer to every social ill” but that he still takes issue with those like French who have “a great horror of the state, of traditional authority and the use of the public power to advance the common good, including in the realm of public morality.”
+Ahmari admits in his nerve-striking article that “government intervention will not be the answer to every social ill,” but, it is not necessary to have “a great horror of the state, of traditional authority and the use of the public power to advance the common good, including in the realm of public morality.”

 But Ahmari gave warning signs he was heading in this direction.
 In February of this year, he signed on to a First Things declaration titled “Against the Dead Consensus.”
 Other, mostly young, conservative Catholic intellectuals added their names to it as well.
 Some of them have “integralist” tendencies.
 Reading like a Viktor Orbán speech, the manifesto calls for leaving behind the “pre-Trump conservative consensus” that “failed to retard, much less reverse, the eclipse of permanent truths, family stability, communal solidarity, and much else.”
 The statement goes on to say the old conservatism “surrendered to the pornographization of daily life, to the culture of death, to the cult of competitiveness.
 It too often bowed to a poisonous and censorious multiculturalism.”